Terms and conditions

 The Company owns the Business and the Intellectual Property.
 The Company derives its income from managing the Club.

 The Members are the valued clients of the business and all client information is strictly confidential.
 The data relating to the company’s clients are protected by, and subject to The General Data Protection Regulation (EU) 2016/679 GDPR.

-A Share buys you a Share in the ownership club of a specific Racehorse for its racing life for the period that it is owned by the Company and until that Racehorse is retired, sold or otherwise disposed of by the Company in accordance with this agreement and acting in its absolute discretion.
+A Share buys you a Share in the ownership club of a specific Racehorse for the agreed period or until that Racehorse is retired, sold or otherwise disposed of by the Company in accordance with this agreement and acting in its absolute discretion.
 Such retirement may (without prejudice to the generality of the foregoing) arise from injury or other factors.
 Some Clubs have a pre-determined termination date.
 In the event of a Club having a pre-determined termination date this will be indicated on the Club’s offer page (“the Term”).